 Bowling a second bouncer is not considered a no ball in Tests and ODIs.
 However, in T20s, the second bouncer rule kicks in as the bowler is only allowed one bouncer, which in turn leads to a no ball.

-What is the 2nd bouncer rule in cricket all about?
+What is 2nd bouncer ball rule in cricket all about?

-Closing Thoughts on Bouncer No Ball Rules in Cricket
+Closing Thoughts on 2nd Bouncer No Ball Rule in Cricket

 There are primarily three main types of bouncer no ball rules in cricket that apply based on the format of the game.
 Any cricket ball that is deemed to have passed above the shoulder height of a batter constitutes a bouncer.
-Only two bouncers are allowed in the Tests & ODIs, while T20 cricket only permits one bouncer in an over.
-Once the threshold under the bouncer no ball rules in cricket is breached, the fielding team is liable to be punished by a no ball, followed by a free-hit in case of a limited-overs format.
+Under the bouncer rule in cricket, only two bouncers are allowed in the Tests & ODIs, while T20 cricket only permits one bouncer in an over.
+Once the threshold under the bouncer ball rule in cricket is breached, the fielding team is liable to be punished by a no ball, followed by a free-hit in case of a limited-overs format.
 The application of the 2nd bounce no ball rule only occurs in the T20I format, where a bowler is allowed no more than one bouncer in an over.

 More On No Ball Rules in Cricket